openairinterface/oai-cn5g-upf/CONTRIBUTING.md

 5. All pull requests must target the **`develop`** branch.
 6. Mandatory signing of all the commits using the email address used for CLA.

+## Check code has the required licenses

+Before opening a pull request, run `ci-scripts/check-licenses.sh` to verify that changed files and new files use an allowed license.
+Use `--verbose` for details or `--help` for usage and exit codes.

 ## Commit Guidelines

 Every pull request must pass two checks before it can be merged: